Keeping it in the family

 Whether family businesses are prepared or not, a generation shift is on its way thanks to changing demographics.
 Poland’s population pyramid looks no different to the hourglass figure that depicts the age distribution of other OECD countries.
 The retiring 60-and-over cohort (baby boomers) is growing faster than the working population (15-to-59).

 A 2015 McKinsey report projects that the old-age dependency ratio between the retired and working population will grow to 30% by 2025, representing a 10% jump on 2012 figures.
 Like its fellow OECD members, the Polish government has begun to introduce measures to address this impending labour and skills crisis through family planning and immigration policy.
-For example, this year the country became the EU’s largest issuer of work permits to non-EU workers.
+For example, last year the country became the EU’s largest issuer of work permits to non-EU workers.

 Less attention has perhaps gone to the fact that business owners – and family business owners, at that – are also growing older.
 The time has come for the country to experience its first major ownership transfer since the outbreak of WWII.
 “Poland is one of the biggest countries in the European Union with a majority of businesses still in the first generation of owners,” said Dr Lewandowska.